 The Polonite® filter concept provides excellent opportunities not only for a robust method to assure phosphorus is not disseminating into the environment, but also for enabling and effective phosphorus recycling.
 However, to provide house owners with a concept that is also financially attractive, it is important to handle filter replacements efficient.
 Therefore, always make sure you are, or your contracted partner is, in a position to offer the add-on service of offering a complete replacement cycle to the house owners.

 Most contractors dealing with Polonite® filter replacements are rather small companies.
 Therefore, don’t make procurement processes more complicated than what is necessary.
 Always look at the big picture and avoid formal requirements that may easily disqualify the small, but smart, companies.
 Also consider the opportunities for ‘Direct Procurements’ etc that might be available.
 Please refer to Guide #19 from ‘Avfall Sverige’.

 According to Swedish law ‘Kommunallagen’, all house owners within a municipality shall be charged the same fee for corresponding services, regardless of physical driving distances and the like.
 In line with the actual legal framework, also consider incentivizing the replacement charges to house owners on grounds of a superior environmental and recycling concept.

 Elaborate viable solutions for utilizing saturated filters.
 These consist of lime-material with a couple of percent of phosphorus.

 Depending on volumes, the following alternatives might be considered: Use saturated filter media as a soil enhancer when producing plant soil.

 Find major farmers that are interested to spread directly on farmlands (please request our guide on how to calculate a suitable fertilizer give).

-Make an agreement with one of the ‘fertilizer recycling companies’ (like BioTotal AB) that is entering the market.
+Make an agreement with one of the ‘fertilizer recycling companies’ that is entering the market.